 Words by Sophie Richard

-A visit to the Kusakabe Folk Crafts Museum
+A visit to Kusakabe Folk Crafts Museum

 Japanese crafts are justifiably held in high esteem, as a heritage to protect by the Japanese and as a source of wonderment by foreign visitors.
 While it is of course possible to appreciate the great variety of Japanese crafts in museums and galleries located in the country’s main cities, it can be especially rewarding to visit the places where crafts have actually been produced and used.
 A recent trip to the city of Takayama in Gifu Prefecture gave me a chance to see folk crafts preserved in a museum which is in itself a remarkable heritage house.